drunner/drunner/README.md

 ## dRunner

-This is the C++ version of dRunner, inteded to soon replace http://drunner.io

 # Status

-In development, generally working.
+In active development, generally working.
+Supports both version 1 and version 2 dServices.

 # Overview

-dRunner is a script and a set of conventions to make it easy to install, configure and use Docker containers on a Debian host via the command line interface.
+dRunner is a stand-alone executable and a set of conventions to make it easy to make, install, configure and use compatible Docker containers ("dServices") on a Debian host via the command line interface.

-dRunner eliminates the need to separately store and manage scripts to use the Docker container, or deal with long docker run commands.
+dRunner eliminates the need to manually store and manage scripts to use the Docker containers, or type in long docker run commands.
+It also provides a configurable way (per host) to bring up services that consist of multiple Docker containers.

 Features:
 * dRunner compatible Docker Images are self contained - everything dRunner needs is inside